 A member of the Board since 2008, Rev. Eilert officially became Board chair in May 2016.
 During his time on the Board, he has been a member of numerous committees, including Academic & Student Life, Lutheran Identity Task Force, Advancement & Alumni Relations, Finance & Investments, and Enrollment & Marketing.
-He is also currently serving on the University Planning Commission.
 The lead pastor at Prince of Peace Lutheran Church in Loveland, Ohio, he received his master of divinity from Trinity Lutheran Seminary in Columbus, Ohio.
 He also served as chair of the 2016-2017 presidential search committee.

 Ms. Janet E. Jackson '75

 Recently retired president and CEO of United Way of Central Ohio, where she served for 13 years, Jackson was the first woman and the first African American to lead the United Way of Central Ohio in its 80-year history.
 She was also the first woman elected Columbus City Attorney.
 In addition, Ms. Jackson was the first African-American judge in Franklin County.
 She earned her law degree from George Washington University School of Law.
 Her son followed in her footsteps in attending Wittenberg.

 Dr. James J. Lakso '67